rdxu1688/183_FinalPaper/paper.md

 ##### Group 3: Richard Xu, Eugene Kong, Jonathan Lam

+## **Introduction**

+What is a dimension?
+Most of us are familiar with the idea of a line as one-dimensional, a plane as two-dimensional, and space as three-dimensional.
+Analytically, dimensions represent measurable quantities or features of a dataset.
+We often use X and Y axes to plot data on a plane and add Z to represent three-dimensional space.
+What happens when there are more?
+How do we handle 4, 5, or even 20,000 dimensions?

+This challenge is common in fields like genomics and transcriptomics.
+For example, the human genome contains roughly 20,000 protein-coding genes where each gene can be considered a "dimension" influencing biological outcomes.
+Visualizing patterns or relationships in such high-dimensional data is not something our human brains—or even our poor 2 dimensional computer monitors—can handle intuitively.
+If you could, please contact us immediately.

+Fortunately, we have tools like UMAP (Uniform Manifold Approximation and Projection) to help us.
+Developed by McInnes et al., UMAP is a cutting-edge dimensionality reduction technique widely used in data science and bioinformatics.
+It excels at taking complex, high-dimensional data and projecting it into a lower-dimensional space—often 2D or 3D—while preserving as much meaningful structure as possible.

+## **How it works**

+The key to UMAP's effectiveness lies in its approach.
+It models high-dimensional data as a weighted graph, where each data point is a node, and edges represent similarities between points.
+The goal is to create a low-dimensional representation that can retain both local relationships (e.g., nearest neighbors) and global structures (e.g., clusters), resulting in a clean and interpretable 2D or 3D graph.

+Think of a crumpled piece of paper.
+It exists in three dimensions, right?
+Now imagine uncrumpling it and flattening it out: it’s essentially two-dimensional.
+While this analogy is oversimplified, UMAP similarly reduces dimensions but relies on mathematical graphs rather than physical manipulation.

+UMAP starts by modeling the high-dimensional data as a graph.
+Each data point is treated as a node (a 0-simplex), and connections (edges) are formed with its nearest neighbors to create 1-simplexes.
+These connections may also extend to form higher-dimensional structures like 2-simplexes (triangles) based on the data’s topology.
+Simply speaking, UMAP calculates distances between each data point and its neighbors with the main parameters being n-neighbors.
+The n-neighbors parameter defines the number of nearest neighbors to consider for each point, controlling the balance between local versus global structure.
+A large n value includes more neighbors, emphasizing global structure by preserving broader patterns across the dataset.
+A smaller n value focuses more on the local relationships, helping to preserve smaller clusters and finer details in the data.
+For a chosen n value UMAP assigns each node the smallest variable radius that can encompass its closest  n-neighbors.
+In dense areas, the nearest neighbors are closer, leading to tighter graph structures.
+In sparse areas, the nearest neighbors are farther apart, resulting in a looser graph structure.

+Once the high-dimensional graph is constructed, UMAP minimizes a cost function (often based on cross-entropy) using an optimization algorithm (typically stochastic gradient descent).
+This process aims to find a low-dimensional representation that best preserves the local and global relationships in the data.
+By balancing the preservation of local neighborhoods with broader global patterns, UMAP produces an effective and interpretable 2D or 3D visualization.

 ## **Libraries Used**

 Before using UMAP for dimensionality reduction, we need to import the necessary libraries and load a dataset.
 This section covers how to import relevant libraries, read data from a file, and inspect it.